-In advance of this decision, I issued a provisional decision to the parties in which I said that I thought Mr P's complaint should be upheld.
-Options did not respond to my provisional decision, whilst Mr P replied with some additional details.
+In advance of this decision, I issued a provisional decision to the parties in which I said that I thought Mrs F's complaint should be upheld.
+Mrs F's representatives accepted that decision, but Options didn't respond.

 What I've decided - and why